practicaldsc/study/problems/disc09/fa23-final-q09.md

 # BEGIN SUBPROB

-Following the same model $H(x)$ and weights from the previous problem, what is the loss of this model on the **second** point in our dataset, using squared error loss?
+Following the same model $H(\vec x_i)$ and weights from the previous problem, what is the loss of this model on the **second** point in our dataset, using squared loss?

 ( ) 0
 ( ) 1